Australia crypto taxes

 • When you acquired and lost the private key

-• The wallet address that the private key relates to
+• The public wallet address associated with the private key

 • The cost you incurred to acquire the lost or stolen cryptocurrency